Faiyaz42/Resume-Projects-OLD/COVID-19 Dashboard/Readme.md

-# Tableau COVID-19 Dashboard 📈
+# Tableau COVID-19 Interactive Dashboard 📈

 <strong> Please download the workbook first in order to explore.  </strong>